Ethics Bowl Club

 Ethics Bowl is great preparation for a future attorney, legislator, or researcher.
 During our weekly gatherings, Ethics Bowl club members are presented with 15 real-life ethical dilemmas ranging in topic from dating a friend’s ex-girlfriend to global terrorism and from genetically modified food sources to cheating on homework.
 Members of the Ethics Bowl club research solutions to these varied ethical dilemmas and prepare arguments and rebuttals for the National High School Ethics Bowl regional competition in February.
 During the competition, CCC’s teams face off against other schools to determine who should qualify for the national Ethics Bowl competition.

-The school Student Literary Magazine, Silent Epiphanies, has a print and online presence that is both independent of and in association with the school newspaper, The Central Voice.
+The school Student Literary Magazine, Silent Epiphanies, is an online presence that is both independent of and in association with the school newspaper, The Central Voice.
 This publication is supported by students enrolled in the creative writing class and by those who write poems, short stories or essays on their own.
 Student visual art is also spotlighted throughout the publication.

 Morning Star Amigos

 Moderator Name: Mr. Andrew Shannon

 Morning Star Catholic School, a mission of the Diocese of St. Petersburg, recognizes the unique educational needs of students.
 The school provides an ungraded curriculum in which students can achieve their full potential.
 Morning Star Amigos is a CCCHS student club that fosters a strong bond between our school and Morning Star Catholic School so that both of our schools may enrich the other.